 I love eggnog.
 But it did take me a few years to truly appreciate it.
 While I don’t mind eating raw eggs in raw cake batter or raw cookie dough, the idea of drinking raw eggs isn’t as appealing (I lay blame for that squarely on the Footrot Flats movie from my childhood).

 But ever since I tried Alton Brown’s eggnog recipe with the cooked option, I couldn’t keep away from the stuff.
 Homemade eggnog is just fun, and the fact that there are no raw eggs makes it safer to drink as well.
+Now it’s one of my favorite holiday drinks to make along with this rum and peppermint white hot chocolate, white chocolate liqueur, and a good ol’ peanut butter hot chocolate.

 What is the classic eggnog recipe?